Natural Gummy Ingredients: What Your Label Isn't Telling You

 Synthetic colors are stable and predictable.
 Boring to work with, honestly.
 Natural colors?
 They're chemistry problems wrapped in marketing appeal.

-Anthocyanins from berries and black carrot sound perfect until you realize they change color based on pH-shifting from red to purple to blue.
-They also degrade when combined with vitamin C (which many supplements contain) and fade under the LED lighting used in most retail stores.
-I've seen beautiful berry-colored gummies turn gray-brown after three months on shelf.
+Anthocyanins from berries and black carrot sound perfect until you realize they change color based on pH—shifting from red to purple to blue.
+They also degrade when combined with vitamin C and fade under the LED lighting in most retail stores.
+I've seen beautiful berry gummies turn gray-brown after three months on shelf.

 Turmeric and curcumin shift from bright yellow to red-brown in acidic conditions.
-They require antioxidant systems to prevent fading and can compete with B-vitamins for color dominance.
-Ever wonder why some yellow gummies look greenish?
-That's usually turmeric and riboflavin fighting it out.
+They need antioxidant systems to prevent fading and can compete with B-vitamins for color dominance.
+That greenish tint on some yellow gummies?
+Usually turmeric and riboflavin fighting it out.

-Beta-carotene is oil-soluble (requiring those emulsification systems again), degrades with light exposure, and affects perceived flavor even at low concentrations.
+Beta-carotene is oil-soluble (requiring those emulsification systems again), degrades with light, and affects perceived flavor even at low concentrations.
 That subtle carrot taste you sometimes notice?
 That's beta-carotene, even when it's supposed to be strawberry flavored.

-The workaround that rarely gets acknowledged: many naturally colored gummies use multiple pigment systems-a primary color plus stabilizing colors, often with natural antioxidants like rosemary extract or mixed tocopherols that seem unrelated but are absolutely essential to keeping colors from fading.
+The workaround rarely mentioned: many naturally colored gummies use multiple pigment systems—a primary color plus stabilizers, often with natural antioxidants like rosemary extract or mixed tocopherols that seem unrelated but are absolutely essential to keeping colors from fading.

 The Sweetener Stack You Don't See